-This Friday will see the end of summer and the start of the fall season.
-You may already be knee-deep in pumpkin-flavored everything, but this day, known as the fall equinox or Mabon in Paganism, makes autumn officially official.
+This Friday will see the end of summer and the start of the autumn.
+You may already be knee-deep in pumpkin-flavoured everything, but this day, known as the autumn equinox or Mabon in Paganism, makes autumn officially official.
 If you're interested in feeling connected with nature, this is an important change to acknowledge.

-Nowadays, the fall equinox reminds us that, not only is the weather going to change, but so will our personal lives and plans.
-Home and family usually take center stage during the colder months, which can mean moving our priorities around.
+Nowadays, the autumn equinox reminds us that, not only is the weather going to change, but so will our personal lives and plans.
+Home and family usually take centre stage during the colder months, which can mean moving our priorities around.
 Consider this day a brief respite before you find yourself dragging out the heavy coats and planning holiday meals.

 Ahead, we've rounded up five modern-day ways to make the most of the autumn equinox.
 Read on to find the ritual that feels like you.